- Research Topics

 The Leibniz Institute Middle Atmosphere model

-The LIMA (Leibniz Institute Middle Atmosphere) model is a new generation general circulation model of the middle atmosphere, which has been redesigned from the COMMA/IAP model (Cologne Model of the Middle Atmosphere/Institute of Atmospheric Physics, Kühlungsborn).
-LIMA is a fully non-linear, global and three-dimensional Eulerian grid point model which extends from the ground to the lower thermosphere (0 – 150 km) using a vertical grid size of 1.1 km.
-The physics include modules for radiation and mesospheric chemistry-transport.
+The LIMA (Leibniz Institute Middle Atmosphere) model is a general circulation model of the middle atmosphere, which has been redesigned from the COMMA model (Cologne Model of the Middle Atmosphere).
+LIMA is a non-linear, global Eulerian grid point model which extends from the ground to the lower thermosphere (150 km) using a vertical grid size of 1.1 km.
+LIMA includes modules for radiation and mesospheric chemistry-transport.

 LIMA solves the atmospheric equations on a nearly triangular mesh, a so-called

 reduced Gaussian grid, in horizontal direction.
 These fine mesh sizes of approximately 110 km enable LIMA to abandon the use of a gravity wave parametrization.
 LIMA resolves the surface of the global sphere with single grid points such that three adjacent points span triangles of similar size.
 LIMA does not use an exact triangle grid structure but an